christinazcode/aiarchies/4.ADRs/003_Use_GPT-NeoX_for_Self_Hosted_LLM.md

 ## Decision:

-- We will use the GTP NeoX tool for self-hosted LLM capabilities.
+- We will use the **GTP NeoX** tool for self-hosted LLM capabilities.

 If the primary concern is minimizing costs, and we have the technical capability to handle setup and maintenance, GPT-NeoX is a strong choice.
 GPT-NeoXT-Chat-Base-20B language foundation model is available for customers using Amazon SageMaker JumpStart.

 ## Consequences:

-- Product ownership and cost.
+- Managing product instance ownership and cost.
 - Implementation installation, configuration, and integration.
-- Run time process flow and connectivity.
+- Support of run time process flow exceptions and connectivity.
-- Maintainability and tuning
+- On-going maintainance and model tuning